SliceHack/docs/docs/java/create.md

 sidebar_position: 1
 ---

-# How to create set up a project
+# Set up a project

 The `script.json` is what slice will read from the jar classpath to determine what to do with the project.
 It is a json file that